-To be fair, the high throughput requirements in servicing large public transit fleets daily can lead to high pressure situations.
-Managers themselves understand that in the thick of things, accurate data gathering can easily take a backseat to expediency.
+The high throughput requirements in servicing large public transit fleets daily can lead to high-pressure situations.
+Managers themselves understand that accurate data gathering can easily take a backseat to expediency in the thick of things.

-A well designed fuel management system will unburden floor workers by automating data collection as fully as possible, guaranteeing that the data finding its way into management systems is not only complete but consistently error-free.
+A well-designed fuel management system will unburden floor workers by automating data collection as fully as possible, guaranteeing that the data finding its way into management systems is complete and consistently error-free.

 Therefore, the system eliminates the need for keypad data entry wherever feasible.
-Obviously, the quantities dispensed are measured and recorded automatically (volumetric pulse generator are typically used for this) but we can go much further.
+Obviously, the quantities dispensed are measured and recorded automatically (volumetric pulse generators are typically used for this), but we can go much further.
 A truly capable system will also offer options to:

-- Automatically identify the bus as it pull into the fueling bay using overhead or lane-side long range RFID
+- Automatically identify the bus as it pulls into the fueling bay using overhead or lane-side long-range RFID

 - Effortlessly authenticate fuel attendants and drivers using RFID badges or key-fobs

-- Capture engine data—odometer, engine hours, idling, fault codes—directly from the vehicle using an always-connected, IoT style Equipment Tracking Unit or, if recurring per-vehicle cost are to be avoided, a Vehicle Data Unit with drive-by style data collection
+- Capture engine data—odometer, engine hours, idling, fault codes—directly from the vehicle using an always-connected, IoT-style Equipment Tracking Unit or, if recurring per-vehicle costs are to be avoided, a Vehicle Data Unit with drive-by style data collection.

 In our experience, this kind of smart automation produces happier floor employees, very pleased managers, and more efficient bus fleets.